haxeui/haxeui-openfl/README.md

 _Note: Currently you must also include `haxeui-core` explicitly during the alpha, eventually `haxelib.json` files will exist to take care of this dependency automatically._

 <h3>Toolkit initialisation and usage</h3>
-Initialising the toolkit is very simple, simply add this line somewhere _before_ you start to actually use HaxeUI in your application:
+Initialising the toolkit requires you to add this single line somewhere _before_ you start to actually use HaxeUI in your application:

 ```
 Toolkit.init();